- What Are SBIR and STTR?

 proposal review and a Phase II SBIR/STTR proposal review.
 If you are

-having us do a review of your SBIR/STTR proposal, please contact us using our
+having us do a review of your SBIR/STTR proposal, please contact us

 form.
 To inquire about other consulting services, please contact us at